18 January 2010

 Real Estate in Ghana

-Fortunately there are still lands on the outskirts of Accra, the capital city, where one can acquire for $3,000 to $5,000.
+Fortunately there are still plots of land (100' x 80') on the outskirts of Accra, the capital city, where one can acquire for $3,000 to $5,000.
 Thus one can utilize the bulk of their savings on the buildings that will house your family and provide income.
-Naturally, it will be many years before these lands are on par with those in Accra, but it will only be another 2-3 years before these lands double in price, which means getting half of what you could afford.
-However, if you started now, by buying a piece of land and engaging a contractor to build upon it over the next year or 5 years, what ever works within your budget, then you can realistically and practically provide your family with the security of a safe haven in heaven.
+It will only be another 2-3 years before these lands double in price, however, if you started now, by buying a piece of land and engaging a contractor to build upon it over the next year or 2, what ever works, then you can realistically and practically provide your family with the security of a safe haven in heaven.

 Another suggestion is that you buy land that can be both residential and commercial.
 Instead of just building a home for yourself, build a home with guest rooms or build structure that houses 4 self contained apartments and stay in one.
 Or you could build a small office complex, with say 4 stores on the ground level, 8 office suits on the first 2 floors and a loft on the top.
 The money you will earn in rent will sustain you the way nothing else can, allowing you to comfortably get your feet wet, without being hung out to dry before you can get firmly planted in the land.